 He’d come to town with his nephew Jonathan D. Poor and a camera obscura mounted on a cart decorated with flags.

 He passed out handbills, with announcements like this one from 1832:

 The Subscriber respectfully informs the Ladies and Gentlemen of Haverhill and its vicinity, that he continues to paint correct Likenesses in full Colours for two Dollars at his room at Mr. Brown’s tavern, where he will remain two or three Days longer.
 (No Likeness, No Pay.)

 He could paint a silhouette in 15 minutes and charged 20 cents.
 Sometimes he’d paint 20 portraits a day.
 He painted one famous likeness of Timothy Fuller, a Massachusetts congressman and Margaret Fuller’s father.

 Somehow Rufus Porter managed to have 10 children despite all the time he spent on the road.
 He had six more with his second wife, though only one survived infancy.

 Later, he came up with a formula for quickly painting murals and stencils on the walls of farmhouses and village taverns.
 He shared his wealth of knowledge with a How-To book, called A Select Collection of Valuable and Curious Arts, and Interesting Experiments.
 It went through four printings.

-It was quite the thing to stencil your walls in 1829, the year a commenter wrote, "You can hardly open the door of a best room anywhere, without surprizing or being surprized by the picture of somebody plastered to the wall and staring at you with both eyes and a bunch of flowers."
+It was quite the thing to stencil your walls in 1829.
+That year a commentator wrote, “You can hardly open the door of a best room anywhere, without surprizing or being surprized by the picture of somebody plastered to the wall and staring at you with both eyes and a bunch of flowers.”